 An autoguider picks a “guide star,” notes the periodic drift errors, and then tells the mount what to do in order to correct it.

-While it’s not required per say, eventually you will want to take longer exposures but keep the stars perfectly sharp and round, not as dashes.
+While it’s not required per say, eventually you will want to take longer exposures but keep the stars perfectly sharp and round, not as ovals or dashes.
 Depending on your setup, you can get one that’s used in a guide scope, or an off axis guider.
 Just make sure the software and drivers are compatible with your laptop!

 TL;DR – Minimum: get an equatorial mounted telescope with a clock drive.
 Maximum – same telescope as minimum but add a computer drive and autoguider.
 No matter what, get an actual camera and get the proper adapters specific to your telescope setup!

 The main reason why I upgraded my clock drive on the SkyView EQ to a computerized GoTo drive was because the GoTo drive is compatible with an autoguider.
 Let’s put it this way, I would not be able to achieve 10 minute exposures featuring zero star trails without it!

 You know where mainstream media sites get their information?
 From people like us!
 Support Your Neighborhood Astronomers!
 Everything is free, but donations help keep the website alive and go towards outreach events!